khoshghalb2c/shortlinkapi/README.md

 5. Time method with name `time`
 6. Your IP with name `ip`

-## What is the code and meaning of the errors
+## What is the code and meaning of the errors?
 If the API give error, it is definitely one of the following values:
 1. APIKEY is incorrect <sub>code: **101**</sub>
 2. APIKEY is empty <sub>code: **102**</sub>